Shocker alum helps Nebraska volleyball to national runner-up finish

 Former Shocker Brian Magbitang is on staff with the Cornhuskers and was supporting the team during the competition.
 Magbitang spent seven years in Wichita, earning his bachelor’s degree in exercise science with the Shockers.
 In 2019, he graduated his master’s degree.

-Magbitang has been with the Huskers for four years, and works the video and administrative coordinator for women’s volleyball.
+Magbitang has been with the Huskers for four years and is the video and administrative coordinator for women’s volleyball.

 Sunday’s championship match hosted the largest crowd to ever attend an NCAA indoor volleyball match.
 Magbitang says it’s a tough environment for the teams.